WormBase/wormcells-viz/README.md

 ### Repository structure

-- Backend: a Python API based on Falcon to manage single cell datasets
+- backend: a Python API based on Falcon to manage single cell datasets
-- Frontend: a ReactJS app that fetches data from the backend and displays them through d3 charts
+- frontend: a ReactJS app that fetches data from the backend and displays them through d3 charts
+- deployment: configuration files for nginx and systemd to help with deployment

 ### Install